liuyuanyuan/StrongCode/java/thread_concept.md

      *         the thread group.
 If {@code null} and there is a security
      *         manager, the group is determined by {@linkplain
      *         SecurityManager#getThreadGroup SecurityManager.getThreadGroup()}.
-     *         If there is not a security manager or {@code
-     *         SecurityManager.getThreadGroup()} returns {@code null}, the group
-     *         is set to the current thread's thread group.
+     *         If there is not a security manager or {@code SecurityManager.getThreadGroup()} returns {@code null}, the group is set to the current thread's thread group.
      *
-     * @param  target
-     *         the object whose {@code run} method is invoked when this thread
+     * @param  target: the object whose {@code run} method is invoked when this thread is started.
-     *         is started.
 If {@code null}, this thread's run method is invoked.
+     * @param  name: the name of the new thread
+     * @param  stackSize: the desired stack size for the new thread, or zero to indicate that this parameter is to be ignored
+     * @param  inheritThreadLocals: if {@code true}, inherit initial values for inheritable thread-locals from the constructing thread, otherwise no initial values are inherited
      *
-     * @param  name
-     *         the name of the new thread
-     *
-     * @param  stackSize
-     *         the desired stack size for the new thread, or zero to indicate
-     *         that this parameter is to be ignored
-     *
-     * @param  inheritThreadLocals
-     *         if {@code true}, inherit initial values for inheritable
-     *         thread-locals from the constructing thread, otherwise no initial
-     *         values are inherited
-     *
-     * @throws  SecurityException
-     *          if the current thread cannot create a thread in the specified
+     * @throws  SecurityException: if the current thread cannot create a thread in the specified thread group *
-     *          thread group
-     *
      * @since 9
      */